lozalojo/mem/README.md

 ## Installation

-The package can be installed from the official R repositories (*CRAN*) using the built-in install function:
+To install the lastest stable version from the official R repositories (*CRAN*):

 ```
 # install the mem CRAN version
 install.packages("mem")
 ```

-To install the lastest development version of *mem*, it is recommended to install it from the sources at github.
+To install the lastest development version of *mem*.

 ```